SyakirIzz/2603-ITT440/10% Individual Assignment/M3CS2554A/ARIF AZIZAN BIN ARIFIN/README.md

 - Build a valid poker hand evaluator that ranks hands from High Card to Royal Flush.
 - Simulate single games and multiple game runs with random shuffled decks.
 - Save simulation results to a log file for later analysis.
-- Compare sequential, concurrent, and parallel processing methods.
+- Compare sequential and parallel processing methods.
 - Generate a clear report of hand frequencies and processing performance.

 ## Program Capabilities

 The simulator supports:

-- Interactive single-game play.
+- Interactive single game play.
-- Multiple-game simulations with log output.
+- Multiple game simulations with log output.
 - Automatic dealing of player and dealer cards.
 - Best 5-card hand selection from 7 available cards.
 - Hand ranking for all standard poker combinations.